rsnpj/notes-site/notes/Year_1/Computational_Thinking/Graphs/Randomised_Algorithms.md

     -   $Pr(A\cap B)=Pr(A)\cdot Pr(B)$

--   In general we consider A and B as independent if they correspond to random experiments defined on different time and space domains
+-   In general, we consider A and B as independent if they correspond to random experiments defined on different time and space domains

 E.g for the random experiment "two independent tosses of a 'fair'